 Many factors interact to determine how much C is transferred between pools and how much C remains in a particular pool.
 Soil temperature, moisture, and O2 availability are the most important environmental variables controlling the rate of decomposition (Gill and Burke, 2002) and soil texture and existing soil C levels determine the length of time C remains in the soil (Six et al. ????).
 The C:N ratio of the organic matter being decomposed also plays a key role in both the rate of decomposition and the fate of the decomposed organic matter, with higher C:N ratios leading to slower decomposition (Silver and Miya 2001) and fewer microbial by-products (Cortrufo 2015).
 Temperature, moisture, O2, soil texture, and soil C levels all vary with soil depth and contribute to partial explanations of the size discrepancy between root and soil C pools.
 However, previous studies that measured roots and/or organic matter with depth have neglected to report the change of root C:N ratio with depth (Tufekcioglu et al. 2003, Beniston et al. 2014).
 Carbon:N ratio differences between maize and prairie root C pools are also unknown.
 A more-detailed look at properties of root C pools is needed.

 We examined the belowground reconstruction of native vegetation on a Mollisol after >100 years of annual cropping to gain a unique perspective on characteristics of root inputs that would not necessarily be detected in established prairie systems, but that contribute to dynamics of the belowground ecosystem.
-We examined differences between maize and reconstructed prairie root pools to a depth of one meter to serve two separate, but related, purposes: 1) inform our understanding of the impacts of shifting millions of hectares from perennial to annual vegetation, and 2) contribute to an explanation of why levels of soil organic C found below 20 cm are greater than expected.
+We examined differences between maize and reconstructed prairie root pools to a depth of one meter to serve two separate, but related, purposes: 1) inform/improve our understanding of the impacts of shifting millions of hectares from perennial to annual vegetation, and 2) contribute to an explanation of why levels of soil organic C found below 20 cm are greater than expected.
 In comparing the root C pool of a reconstructed prairie system to the root C pool of a maize cropping system we asked the following questions: 1) how does the quantity, distribution, and C:N ratio of the root C pool differ with depth and between these native perennial and non-native annual ecosystems?
 2) what do these differences in inputs tell us about the historical belowground ecosystem under which these soils developed and the systems under which these soils continue to change?

 2 Materials and Methods